milkboy/WME-ja/README.md

 WME-ja
 ======

 Waze Map Editor (WME) addon to help with junction design.
 If two connected segments are selected, it shows the junction angle.
+I try to test with both Chrome and Firefox (Greasemonkey), but anything might break at any given time anyway ;)

 [![Creative Commons License](http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png)](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US)